Search for a rare disease

 TD is inherited autosomal dominantly but the majority of cases are due to a de novo mutation in the proband.
 Genetic counseling allows families who have already had one child with TD to know that recurrence rate is about 2%, so their chance of having a healthy child is high.
 Advanced paternal age effect for TD has been reported.

 There is no cure for TD.
 In a prenatal setting, treatment aims to avoid potential pregnancy and delivery complications.
 In the newborn period, management should focus on the parents' wishes for provision of comfort-care for the newborn versus aggressive management.
 Respiratory support with a tracheostomy and ventilation is essential for survival in all infants.
 Hydrocephaly can be treated with the placement of a shunt.
 Suboccipital decompression can be done when needed to relieve craniocervical junction constriction.
 Antiepileptic drugs can be given to those with seizures.
-Hearing aids can be made for those with hearing loss.
+Hearing aids can be provided to those with hearing loss.

 Prognosis is poor with death occurring in utero or shortly after birth in almost all cases.
+A few rare cases have been reported where patients survived into childhood with significant medical intervention.
+Death is likely due to respiratory insufficiency and/or spinal cord/brain stem compression.